robertjakob/rigorous/Agent1_Peer_Review/README.md

 > **Note:** This is an open-source project under the MIT License.
 We welcome contributions from the community to help improve the AI Peer Reviewer system.
 Please feel free to submit issues, pull requests, or suggestions for improvements.

 > **Cloud Version Available:** A cloud version of the AI Peer Reviewer is now available at [https://www.rigorous.company/](https://www.rigorous.company/).
 Simply upload your manuscript, provide context on target journal and review focus, and receive a comprehensive PDF report via email within 1-2 working days.
 The cloud version is currently free for testing purposes.
+We would greatly appreciate your feedback in return via [this short form](https://docs.google.com/forms/d/1EhQvw-HdGRqfL01jZaayoaiTWLSydZTI4V0lJSvNpds)

 A multi-agent system for comprehensive manuscript analysis and review.